Jury Instructions For a Felony DUI

 Element no. 2 is that when you were driving the vehicle, you were under the influence of a drug or alcohol.
 This is another one that's not that easy to prove because it has to be when you were driving the vehicle that you were under the influence.

-So, if they catch you 2,3,4,5 hours later, the question becomes how are they going to bring an expert in to be able to extrapolate backward to be able to say okay, if he was a .20, for example, at 7:00 p.m., what was he at 2:00 in the afternoon?
+So, if they catch you 2,3,4,5 hours later, the question becomes how are they going to bring an expert in to be able to extrapolate backward to be able to say, okay, if he was a .20, for example, at 7:00 p.m., what was he at 2:00 in the afternoon?
 How are they going to figure that out?

 It's a scientific formula, but a lot of that stuff is voodoo science, and these guys are just coming and saying a bunch of things that can be attacked and chewed up by an excellent criminal defense attorney.
-So, when you drove the vehicle and when you were impaired is crucial.
-That's what element 2 is all about, and it's something that the prosecutors have to prove.
+So, when you drove the vehicle and when you were impaired are crucial.
+That's what Element 2 is all about, and it's something that the prosecutors have to prove.

 Failing to Use Reasonable Care